RaZiel2708/chat-app/README.md

 This project has two parts:-
-1)Host.py is used to create the host who can send a message 2)server.py is used to receive and process the text message received from the host
+1)Host.py is used to create the host who can send a message

+2)server.py is used to receive and process the text message received from the host on the same port